oz-code/OzCodeDemo/OzCodeDemo/09.MagicGlance/README.md

 * The returned value is displayed above the last line of the method.
 * There is a blue glasses icon to the left of the line.

-Pressing the "glasses" will show a breakdown of the last line:
+Pressing the _purple glasses_ will show a breakdown of the last line:

 ![Return value breakdown](Resources/returnValueBreakdown.PNG)